Advanced Treatment for a Wide Range of Esophageal Disorders & Diseases

 Expert Diagnosis and Treatment for Esophageal Conditions

-The digestive health experts at University Hospitals offer patients a wide array of diagnostic and treatment options for esophageal conditions.
+The digestive health experts at University Hospitals offer patients a wide array of diagnostic and treatment options for esophageal conditions, including:

 Endoscopy, Endoscopic Ultrasound & Biopsy.
-The digestive health experts at UH use minimally invasive techniques to sample tissue in the esophagus to assist in making a diagnosis.
+Our experts use minimally invasive techniques to sample tissue in the esophagus to assist in making a diagnosis.
 Endoscopic Function tests including esophageal manometry may be used to measure and evaluate muscle strength and contractions in the esophagus.
 Abnormalities, particularly in the lower esophageal sphincter, can contribute to symptoms such as pain, heartburn and difficulty swallowing.

 Imaging tests.
 Often, imaging tests such as ultrasound or X-ray will be used to help identify structural and functional problems in the esophagus.